prisin/Assignments/final/README.md

 8. If the count is greater than 0, the commnent has more postive words and the comment is positive.
 9. If the count is less than 0, the commnent has more negative words and the comment is negative.
 10.If the count is equal to 0, the comment is neutal.
+11.The result is displayed on analysis1.csv to show comment and its sentimental analysis.

 # Analysis 2